 - We should not pin our hopes in man, however impressive his credentials, but rather in the Lord God Almighty.

-- We should thank God for the many things he did achieve through his servant, Ravi.
+- We should thank God for the good things Ravi did achieve and bear in mind he is no longer here to defend himself.

-- Ravi is not the first Christian leader to have been found out for sexual shenanigans and he won’t be the last.
+- Ravi is not the first Christian leader to have been found out for sexual misconduct and he won’t be the last.
+It is a good reason for strong accountability structures to deal with early warning signs.

 - As Ravi will no doubt himself have recognised, the way a Christian lives when it comes to hypocrisy does not make that message irrelevant or untrue.

-- We are all sinners and our sin must not be excused, but it is not our place to deem one sin or sinner as more worthy of judgment than another.
+- We are all sinners and no sin can be excused, but it is not our place to deem one sinner more needful of judgment than another.

 - We are all prone to stray and we do well to take the advice of the writer of Proverbs to guard our hearts and seek after wisdom.